Types of Resources

 LIVESTRONG Cancer Navigation Services offers assistance to anyone affected by cancer, including the person diagnosed, loved ones, caregivers and friends.
-The program provides information about fertility risks and preservation options, treatment choices, health literacy and matching to clinical trials.
-Emotional support services, peer-to-peer matching and assistance with financial, employment and insurance issues are also available.
-To provide these services, LIVESTRONG has partnered with several organizations including Imerman Angels, Navigate Cancer Foundation and Patient Advocate Foundation.
+The program provides information about fertility risks and preservation options, treatment choices, health literacy and assistance with financial, employment and insurance issues.
+Referrals to emotional support services are also available.
+LIVESTRONG has partnered with Patient Advocate Foundation to provide these services.

-Navigate Cancer Foundation a LIVESTRONG partner, works with you and your loved ones.
+Navigate Cancer Foundation, a group of oncology nurses, works with you and your loved ones.
 They answer questions about your type of cancer.
 Nurses will explain medical records and scans to you.
 They can also help you find qualified health care providers to get another medical opinion.

 In many states, you can dial 2-1-1 to get information about local support services, including food banks, financial assistance programs, job training programs, health insurance and childcare.
 Your local 211 service website should provide a listing of community programs and services available in your area.

 Joe's House is a nonprofit organization that allows you, your family and caregivers to search for places to stay when traveling to another city for treatment.
 By selecting the city you are traveling to or the name of the health care facility where you will receive treatment, you can view a list of hotels, nonprofit housing, homes, apartments and motels near the health care center.
 Information includes each location's price and distance from the treatment facility.
 If medical discount prices are offered, that information is listed.